-So with all that said, I usually buy tools in the mid-price range.
+So with all that said, when an apprentice electrician asks how much they should pay for tools, I usually advise them to buy tools in the mid-price range.

-Your tools need a home.
-Tool Belts and Totes are a great way to stay organized and have what you need at hand.
+Now, your tools need a home.
+Tool belts are a great way to stay organized and have what you need at hand.

 Tools for an Electrician Apprentice

 What exactly does an electrician apprentice need when it comes to tools?
-Well, grab a cup of coffee (or beer) and sit down.
+Well, grab a cup of coffee and sit down.
 This is going to get interesting.